 - Paying for an urgent bill such as an electricity bill.

-Most often, people use payday loans for general purposes such as groceries and to pay off other debts.
-This is usually not recommended because the high costs of payday loans are not worth it.
+Most often, people use them for general purposes such as groceries and to pay off other debts.
+This is usually not recommended because the high costs you are being charged.
 At the end of the day, only take out a payday loan when absolutely necessary.

 Where can you get a payday loan in South Africa?

-There are many payday lenders available in South Africa.
-But, due to the risks involved, you should always exercise caution when approaching a payday loan provider.
+There are many payday lenders available.
+But, due to the risks involved, you should always exercise caution when approaching a lender.
 Some unreputable lenders know that people can sign up for anything if they are desperate or have an emergency.
 These type of lenders are prone to charging the highest interest rates and fees on the market.

-To help you avoid this, CompareLoans gives you a platform to compare payday loan offers from popular lenders.
-This allows you to pick a favourable loan that gives you the best help and the lowest rates.
+To help you avoid this, CompareLoans gives you a platform to compare offers from popular lenders who are registered with the NCR (National Credit Regulator).
+This allows you to pick a responsible lender that will help manage your financial situation better.

 Calculating the total costs of a payday loan

-One advantage of payday loans is how they come with clear cut costs.
+One advantage is how they come with clear cut costs.
 Therefore, it is easier to have an estimate of the total costs involved.
-Consider the example below for a R2000 payday loan:
+Consider the example below for R2000: